 "Not only that, but the next morning can prove to be a nightmare if you have to wake up your baby at a certain time to be off," he says.
 "That abrupt change of schedule is almost certain to prove a disastrous start to your week."

 And don't be afraid to also adjust your own sleep schedule.
 "As a parent, it’s likely you’re already dealing with sleep deprivation," Brantner says.
-"Losing an hour by springing forward can be disastrous if you’re already exhausted."
+Knowing your baby might be at 4:30 a.m. instead of their usual 5:30 can really throw you off your game.

-Which is really at the core of parenting, right?
+Really all this prep work is the core of parenting, right?
 Erasing expectations and learning how to go — at least a bit more — with the flow.
-It's definitely not always easy, especially when you are awake at 2 a.m. and pleading for your little one to go to sleep.
+It's definitely not always easy, especially when it's 6 p.m. and you're pleading for your little one to stay awake just an hour longer so you can miss that 10 p.m. party they have planned.
 But, there is, perhaps a small silver lining: You definitely aren't alone in your frustration.